smart-contact/trustpilot-api-service/README.md

 ## Usage
 To use this class you have to pass this information: business unit ID, API KEY, API Secret, your username and password.
-The Service will automatically get an access token for the private API requests and when the token is invalid will automatically refresh.

-All the available methods tries to follow the same name as the API documentation.
+All the available methods try to follow the same name as the API documentation.
 All 'GET' requests, accept a param as query params and use the same keys as documentation.
-All 'POST' requests, accept 2 params, data and options(optional), same as query params, all keys are equals to the documentation.
+All 'POST' requests, accept 2 params, data and options(optional), same as query params, all keys are equal to the documentation.

 ```php
 use SmartContact/TrustpilotApiService/TrustpilotApiService;